ibexa/documentation-developer/docs/api/rest_api_usage.md

 #### Search (`/view`)

-The `/view` route allow to [search in the repository](../guide/search/search.md).
-It works close to its [PHP API counterpart](public_php_api_search.md).
+The `/view` route allows you to [search in the repository](../guide/search/search.md).
+It works similarly to its [PHP API counterpart](public_php_api_search.md).

 The model allows combining criteria using the logical operators `AND`, `OR` and `NOT`.

-Almost all [search criteria](../guide/search/criteria_reference/search_criteria_reference.md#search-criteria) are available on REST API.
+Almost all [Search Criteria](../guide/search/criteria_reference/search_criteria_reference.md#search-criteria) are available in REST API.
 The suffix `Criterion` is added when used with REST API.

-Almost all [sort clauses](../guide/search/sort_clause_reference/sort_clause_reference.md#sort-clauses) are available too.
-No prefix ou suffix for them.
+Almost all [Sort Clauses](../guide/search/sort_clause_reference/sort_clause_reference.md#sort-clauses) are available too.
+They require no additional prefix or suffix.

 The search request HTTP header to type its body is `Content-Type: application/vnd.ibexa.api.ViewInput+xml` or `+json`.
 The root node is `<ViewInput>` and it has two mandatory children: `<identifier>` and `<Query>`.

-`version=1.1` can be added to the `Content-Type` header to support the distinction between `ContentQuery` and `LocationQuery` instead of just `Query` which implicitly looked only for Contents.
+You can add `version=1.1` to the `Content-Type` header to support the distinction between `ContentQuery` and `LocationQuery` instead of just `Query` which implicitly looks only for Content items.

-The following examples will search for `article` and `news` typed Contents everywhere, search for Contents of all types directly under Location `123`, all those Contents must be in the `standard` Section.
+The following examples search for `article` and `news` typed Content items everywhere or for Content items of all types directly under Location `123`.
+All those Content items must be in the `standard` Section.

 === "XML"